merclangrat/merclangrat.github.io/README.md

 - Email ***mercurius(@)elming.org***

 **I do not speak German**.
 If you write to me in German, I can only read and answer using Google Translate/DeepL (or in English)
-But it's better not to do so, that makes me nervous and uncomfortable.
+But it's better not to do so, it makes me nervous and uncomfortable.
 Write in English, please.

 **I do NOT like Mac OS X** (I don't call it anything else because, for me, MacOS is a Classic one).
 Mac OS X looks like putting a square peg into a round hole.
 Then, I am not the best person to ask about building software/troubleshooting anything on it.
 And of course, I am against current Apple politics.

 In my everyday life, I use [Devuan Linux](https://devuan.org) - a systemd-free Linux distro.